sanvidhans/interview-docs/docker-k8s/docker.md

 - Docker Image Layers are the individual steps in a Dockerfile, and each layer represents a set of file changes or instructions.
 Layers are cached, and Docker uses a union file system to overlay layers, optimizing image creation and distribution.
 Layers are key to efficient image building, as unchanged layers can be reused, reducing image size and build time.

 ### 13. How do you handle sensitive information in Docker, such as API keys or passwords?
-**Answer:**
-- Sensitive information in Docker can be handled using:
+Sensitive information in Docker can be handled using:
 - **Docker Secrets:** Securely manage sensitive data, accessible only to services that need it.
 - **Environment Variables:** Pass sensitive information as environment variables during runtime.
 - **External Configuration:** Store sensitive information outside the Docker image and mount it during runtime.

 ### 14. Explain the purpose of Docker Registry.
-**Answer:**
-- Docker Registry is a service for storing and distributing Docker images.
+Docker Registry is a service for storing and distributing Docker images.
 It allows users to push and pull images to and from a central repository.
 The default public registry is Docker Hub, but organizations often use private registries for security and control.
 Docker Registry plays a crucial role in managing and sharing custom images.

 ### 15. What is Docker Content Trust, and how does it enhance security?
-**Answer:**
-- Docker Content Trust (DCT) is a security feature that ensures the integrity and authenticity of Docker images.
+Docker Content Trust (DCT) is a security feature that ensures the integrity and authenticity of Docker images.
 When enabled, DCT signs images with digital signatures, preventing unauthorized or tampered images from being deployed.
 It enhances security by verifying the publisher's identity and protecting against image tampering.

-### 16. Explain the concept of Docker Swarm Services.
-**Answer:**
-- Docker Swarm Services define the desired state of an application, specifying the number of replicas, network and storage options, and other configurations.
-Services allow users to scale applications horizontally, distribute traffic, and achieve high availability.
-Docker Swarm Services can be managed using the Docker CLI or the Docker API.

-### 17. What is the purpose of Docker BuildKit?
+### 16. What is the purpose of Docker BuildKit?
-**Answer:**
-- Docker BuildKit is a toolkit for building Docker images with enhanced features.
+Docker BuildKit is a toolkit for building Docker images with enhanced features.
 It offers improved performance, parallelization, and support for advanced features like Build secrets, inline file copying, and custom build outputs.
 BuildKit can be enabled by setting the `DOCKER_BUILDKIT=1` environment variable.

-### 18. How do you achieve load balancing in a Docker Swarm?
+### 17. How do you achieve load balancing in a Docker Swarm?
 **Answer:**
 - Docker Swarm achieves load balancing by distributing incoming requests among replicas of a service.
 Load balancing is automatic and built into the Swarm mode.
 Requests are routed to healthy containers based on the configured load balancing algorithm.
 Docker Swarm supports round-robin and source IP-based load balancing strategies.